bespinian/serverless-workshop/README.md

 1. You should now see the new Trigger and the URL to access it.
    Click the link to see the response in your browser.

 ### Already done?
-Try some of the bonus steps!
+Try some bonus steps!

 <details>
   <summary>Try it with the AWS CLI!</summary>

 #### Installation

-For the optional CLI steps you need to install the AWS CLI on your machine.
+For the optional CLI steps, you need to install the AWS CLI on your machine.
 Follow the [AWS CLI installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and choose the installation method best suited for your operating system.

 #### Authentication

-In order to authenticate your CLI you first need to create an access key by performing the following steps:
+In order to authenticate your CLI, you first need to create an access key by performing the following steps:

 1. Log in to the AWS Console with your credentials
 1. Click on your name in the top right of the screen